National History | Chapter History | Chapter Leadership

 The Candace | Vision | Mission | Core Values

-The National Coalition of 100 Black Women is a 501(c)(3) tax-exempt organization whose mission is to advocate on behalf of Black women and girls and to promote leadership development and gender equity in the areas of health, education and mentoring, public policy and advocacy, and economic empowerment.
+The National Coalition of 100 Black Women, Inc. is a 501(c)(3) tax-exempt national organization with chapters located throughout the United States, whose mission is to advocate on behalf of Black women and girls and to promote leadership development and gender equity in the areas of health, education and mentoring, public policy and advocacy, and economic empowerment.

 Learn More